dominion-dev/dominion-ecs-java/README.md

   structures whenever possible.
 - **_mastering concurrency_**: an ECS library must be not only fast but able to scale running on a multicore CPU, otherwise, it would make little sense today.
-- **_using Java 17_**: only by upgrading to the Java 17 you will get a performance boost for free: Java 17 is about 8-9% faster than Java 11.
 - **_adding a blazing-fast logging layer_**: by implementing a thin logging layer over the standard [System.Logger](https://openjdk.java.net/jeps/264) (Platform Logging API and Service - JEP 264), Dominion achieves a half nanosecond logging level check with next to no performance impact and does not require a specific